kivy-school/kivy-reloader/README.md

 Hot reload your Kivy app on multiple Android phones, emulators and computer at the same time, in real-time.

-This tool allows you to instantly update your Kivy app on multiple devices simultaneously by pressing `Ctrl+S`, without having to restart / recompile every time you make a change, saving your precious development time and effort.
+This tool allows you to instantly update your Kivy app on multiple devices simultaneously by pressing <kbd>Ctrl</kbd> + <kbd>S</kbd>, without having to restart / recompile every time you make a change, saving your precious development time and effort.

 Check out the [Kivy School tutorial](https://kivyschool.com/kivy-reloader/) to learn how to use this tool, or follow the documentation below.